 Ways To Use Cabbage

-- Add to soups, salads, pastas and stir fry.
+- Add to soups, salads, pasta and stir fry dishes.

 - Shred it and use in place of lettuce on sandwiches and tacos.

 - Ferment it into sauerkraut or kimchi.
 You can find a recipe here.

 By eating seasonal, fresh produce abundant in spring, we supply our bodies with nutrients needed to combat seasonal allergies and colds, aid in weight loss and detoxification, and prevent chronic diseases.
 If you want more information on eating seasonally, you will love The 3 Season Diet by Dr. John Douillard.

 Eating seasonally is one way to quickly improve your health.
 But don’t stop there!
 Join my Your Health Matters VIP Club for bi-monthly health and wellness tips to take your health to the next level.